nijoe1/fil-docs-local/smart-contracts/programmatic-storage/ccdb.md

 Once the offer is recorded on-chain, the xChain Client and Filecoin storage providers will process the storage deal on Filecoin and send the storage proof back to the source chain (e.g., Avalanche).

+{% hint style="info" %}
-> **Note:** Step 3 and 4 explain how the xChain client & Filecoin are handling cross-chain data storage and proofing.
+Step 3 and 4 explain how the xChain client & Filecoin are handling cross-chain data storage and proofing.
 Avalanche dApp builders do not need to implement it.
+{% endhint %}

 ### Step 3: xChain Client Processes the Offer